anngroong/podcasts/content/episode/449-sergei-melkonian-israel-iran-crackdown-on-armenian-opposition-pashinyan-in-istanbul.md

 - Anna Hakobyan’s “Education is Trendy” campaign shielded as a state secret.
 - Lawsuit filed by Armine Fanyan accusing Pashinyan of inciting hatred.
 - Turkish-Azeri military drills in Nakhichevan amid regional war.
+- Persontal thoughts from the participants
+  - Hovik: Shout out to Brian Berletic for excellent geopolitical coverage
+  - Sergei: Israel-Iran war was an important test for South Caucasus and Armenia

 ## ❓ Key Questions Discussed